-Master of Science (Physiotherapy) Admissions Committee (PTAC) TERMS OF REFERENCE
+MSc (Physiotherapy) Admissions Committee (PTAC) TERMS OF REFERENCE

-The Master of Science (Physiotherapy) Admissions Committee (PTAC), a standing committee of the Master of Science (Physiotherapy [MSc (PT)]) Education Committee (PTEC), is responsible for admission related matters.
+The Master of Science (Physiotherapy) [MSc(PT] Admissions Committee (PTAC), a standing committee of the Master of Science (Physiotherapy) Education Committee (PTEC), is responsible for admission related matters.
 The PTAC oversees, manages, evaluates and makes recommendations for changes to the admissions process for the Program.